holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     Export list for <target hsot>:
     / (anonymous) # If you're lucky as an attacker, anonymous means anyone can mount.
     / * # means all can mount the exported root directory.
-    # Probably because the hosts.allow has ALL:ALL and hosts.deny is blank.
+    # Likely because the hosts.allow has ALL:ALL and hosts.deny is blank.
-    # Which means all hosts from all domains are permitted access.
+    # Which translates to all hosts from all domains are permitted access.

-NFS is one of those protocols that you need to have some understanding on in order to achieve a level of security sufficient for your target environment.
+NFS is one of those protocols that you need to have some understanding of in order to achieve a level of security sufficient for your target environment.
 NFS provides no user authentication, only host based authentication.
 NFS relies on the AUTH_UNIX method of authentication, the user ID (UID) and group ID (GIDs) that the NFS client passes to the server are implicitly trusted.

 {title="mount nfs export", linenos=off, lang=bash}
     # Make sure local rpcbind service is running: